 Risk assessment

-A risk assessment is a legal requirement and a really useful way of managing health and safety compliance.
-Conducting a risk assessment will help you to identify workplace hazards and activities, which can then evaluate risks and come up with measures to control them.
-The risk assessments must be undertaken by someone competent.
+A risk assessment is a legal requirement and a useful way to manage health and safety compliance.
+Conducting a risk assessment will help you to identify workplace hazards and activities, from which you can evaluate risks and detail measures to control them.
+Risk assessments must be undertaken by a competent person.

 The Health and Safety Executive’s recommended five-step process to risk assessment is: